NORML Tallahassee has made significant impacts in the fight for cannabis legalization. Here are highlights.

 Video Performances by: Riley, Matthew Cloutier, and Old Soul Revival

-Melissa dubbed the term “Coming out of the Cannabis Closet” early on to stand in cultural and social unity and solidarity with groups fighting for civil rights and freedoms, and to be a voice for the cannabis community.
+Melissa dubbed the term “Coming out of the Cannabis Closet” early on to stand in cultural and social unity and solidarity with groups fighting for civil rights freedoms, and to be a voice for the cannabis community.

 Travis is a professional and talented musician, guitarist, lyricist, and vocalist for the band Sway Jah Vu.
 He is the owner and operator of New Green Organiks Nursery, North Florida Hemp Farms, The Flower Vault, King Fuego, President of New Green Hemp, Inc., and Director of Operations for The Holistic Cannabis Community.

 Alex is responsible for advancing the cannabis industry in Florida by supporting the first small business hemp specialty store in the Capital City.
 He is the owner of Florida Hemp Distribution and co-owner of Crystal Creek Organics.
+Alex’s vision to have cannabis oil at every convenience store across the state helped craft the comprehensive hemp market in Florida.
+We set the standard for descheduling marihuana across the country by the creation of a hemp-derived cannabis market with 21 and older age restrictions, lab product testing, and labeling and packaging requirements.

 Not Pictured: Philip Hiss, Lisa McCorkle, and Julian Wimbush